“Microdosing” is the practice of consuming powerful substances in tiny amounts or doses.

 Dr. Robin Carhart-Harris and his team of researchers used brain scanning techniques to show your brain on psilocybin versus a placebo.

-As you can see above, brain scans show more “interconnectivity” between new regions for psilocybin.
+As you can see above, brain scans show more “interconnectivity” between new regions with psilocybin.

 This heightened neuroplasticity can be a game-changer for patients living with depression and anxiety disorders.